tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 3.0.0 =
+= 3.1.0 =
-*	Add support for recurring payment using WooCommerce Subscriptions plugin
+* 	Add support for USD and GBP currency.
+Note this has to be enabled by Paystack for your account before it can be used on your site.